Stéphane Rousseau

 Stéphane Rousseau (/fr/; born September 17, 1966) is a Canadian actor and comedian.
 He starred in the Academy Award-winning film The Barbarian Invasions.
 He has also been in Asterix at the Olympic Games (2008).
 In 2010, he appeared in the French comedy film Fatal, a Zoolander-type spoof of the music industry focusing on the character Fatal Bazooka created by Michaël Youn.

 In 2021 he was one of the panellists on Chanteurs masqués, the Quebec adaptation of the Masked Singer franchise.

 Personal life

-He and former wife Maud Saint-Germain share a son, Axel Saint-Germain-Rousseau, born on December 25, 2008.
+He and former partner Maud Saint-Germain share a son, Axel Saint-Germain-Rousseau, born on December 25, 2008.